pale-ale/clickqt_practical/doc/technical_doc.rst

 PySide6
 -------
-PySide6 is a Python package that provides access to the Qt6.0+ framework of C++ and offers a variety of Qt-widgets for different kind of inputs.
+PySide6 is a Python package that provides access to the Qt6.0+ framework of C++ and offers a variety of Qt-widgets for different kinds of inputs.
 Each standard click type is mapped to a certain Qt-widget, which is realised as a separate UI class.
 The widgets are used to set the values of the parameters of a specific command.
 These values are passed to the click command for its execution.